Rise to the equation

 But Leonardo Pisano did much more than rediscover the Fibonacci sequence—he brought “Indian numbers” to Europe.
 The familiar digits of 9, 8, 7, 6, 5, 4, 3, 2, 1 and of course 0 became the building blocks of modern mathematics.
 This sequence identified zero (zephirum) not only as “nothing” but as a number in its own right.
 Leonardo used this sequence to show merchants how to use these numbers in everyday transactions.

-There are two features of this numbering that are helpful: one is the idea that the position of a number in a sequence indicates its size (so 90 = 10 x 9).
-The other is that this position system only works if one of the ten numerals stands for nothing.
-In other words, the language of mathematics only works if zero is also considered the sign for an operation—the process of changing a digit’s value by moving its place.
+There are three features of this numbering that are helpful: one is the idea that the position of a number in a sequence indicates its size (so 90 = 9 x 10).
+The second is that this position system only works if one of the ten numerals stands for nothing.
+The third is that the language of mathematics is only effective if zero is also considered the sign for an operation—the process of changing a digit’s value by moving its place.